knowriley/forces-of-attraction/README.md

 # Forces of Attraction
+A site to visualize the results of a Speed Dating experiment.
+Can be viewed in a browser with no additional steps.
+Optimal size is 1280x1280px, so feel free to zoom in or out depending on your display.
 ## Project Structure
 Our file layout is virtually identical to the templates provided throughout the course for the assignments.
 The `js` directory contains the majority of our logic and visualization definitions, `index.html` contains the layout, and `styles/style.css` contains some additional styling directives.
 The components are organized as follows: